 - After that, breastfed infants tend to have BMs that are loose and seedy and that range in color from brown to dark yellow (think “grainy mustard”) or even green.

 - Newborn BMs may also be watery and frequent.
-It’s easy to confuse this for diarrhea, but it’s completely normal for newborn to have a liquid BM with every feeding.
+It’s easy to confuse this for diarrhea, but it’s completely normal for a newborn to have a liquid BM with every feeding.

 Is it okay to take our newborn to a large public gathering, like a party?